 "All I ask is a tall ship and a star to steer her by."
 (John Masefield, Defiant dedication plaque)

 It is hard to believe and hard to accept that there are no reliable technical specs on the Defiant, unquestionably one of the most popular starships in the Star Trek Universe.
-It is most unsettling that not even the ship's size is certain.
+Not even the ship's size is certain.
 Depending on what is taken as a reference, its length seems to vary between less than 50m and close to 200m.
 This means an uncertainty of 400% for the length and even 6400% for the volume!
 Since the DS9 Technical Manual with seemingly accurate deck layouts was released in 1998, the confusion is complete, for the plans conflict with the numerical size figures in the same book.

 In addition to the size dilemma, there are a number of problems like the uncertain armament, the location of the impulse engines, the existence of a landing gear or the registry number of the new Defiant (ex-São Paulo NCC-75633).